 Cash Redemption Method.
 When cash redemptions of Creation Units are available or specified for the Fund, they will be effected in essentially the same manner as in-kind redemptions.
 In the case of a cash redemption, the investor will receive the cash equivalent of the In-Kind Redemption Basket minus any Transaction Fees, if applicable.
-Cash redemptions may cause the Fund to incur certain costs that it would not have had had the redemption been in-kind.
-These costs may include brokerage costs, execution, price movement and other costs and expenses related to the execution of trades by the Fund, including taxable gains or losses it might not have incurred if the redemption had been in-kind.
-To the extent that these costs are not offset by the Transaction Fees the Fund's NAV will be negatively impacted.
+Brokerage commissions incurred in connection with the Trust providing a redemption in cash will be at the expense of the Fund and these expenses will affect the value of all Shares of the Fund.
+The Adviser, in its discretion, may adjust the Transaction Fees to protect existing Fund shareholders.